Globoplox/blah/wiki/stacklang/specification.md

   - The target is optionnal and default to word.
 This mean `*` and `*_` are both pointer to word.
   - `**` or `**_` are pointer to pointer to word
   - `*Entry` is a pointer to structure of type `Entry`.
-- Structure type, which are used defined and whose name must starts with an uppercase letter and can contain letters and underscores
+- Structure types, which are user defined and whose name must starts with an uppercase letter and can contain letters and underscores.

 ## Defining Functions

 Functions definitions starts with the `fun` keyword, followed by the name, parameters and an optionnal return type restriction.
 When declaring a prototype for a function implemented in a scope that cannot be reached during this compiler run, the `fun` keyword can be followed by `extern`.
 See [Referencing other symbols](Referencing-other-symbols).
 In this case, the function must not have a body.

 Examples:
 ```sl
 fun add(a:_, b:_):_ {